Qatar ponder bid as Games chiefs rule on dates

 The deadline for submitting a bid for the 2020 Olympics is September 1 and the host city will be announced at the IOC Session in September 2013.

 So far Rome, Madrid, Istanbul and Tokyo have all declared their intention to bid.
-Qatar is expected to join them after the nod from the IOC.
+Qatar is expected to make a decision depending on the message they receive from the IOC.

 Temperatures in Doha average more than 38-degrees Celsius from May to September before cooling a little.